ingridbmason/Intro-to-Jupyter-for-Research-Support/PITCHME.md

 @title[Notebook Description]
 ### Overview

 Jupyter Notebooks offer a hybrid environment in which you can perform computational tasks while also using text to annotate or describe what you and your code blocks are doing.
-It's a like a mix between the command line and a word processor.
+It is like a mix between working in a command line interface, writing arguments in a programming language, and working in a word processor application, writing up documentation.

 ---
 @title[Notebook Overview]